-This unit is manufactured with a rubber roof material.
+This unit is manufactured with a rubber roof material with 7MM material.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 See chapter 14 for cleaning instructions.
 On this model, the roof rack and ladder may also be features.
 The ladder will assist you in gaining access to the roof for routine inspections and maintenance.